 Channel 4 wear criticism as a badge of honour

-Channel 4 is different to other broadcasters, and it was made to be different.
+Channel 4 is different to other broadcasters.
+It was made to be different.
 It pushes the boundaries and challenges viewers where others are too prudish to even dip their toes.
-Whether it’s Drugs Live or Big Brother, the broadcaster has never been frightened to take a risk and try something new.
+Whether it’s Drugs Live or Big Brother, the broadcaster is not frightened to take a risk and try something new.

 One inevitable outcome of this bold approach is an increase in complaints.
 However, in typically unconventional style, Channel 4 responded with their ‘Complaints Welcome’ campaign.
 The campaign celebrates on-screen diversity by getting stars to read out genuine complaints about themselves.

 The ad opens with Hollyoaks actor Kieron Richardson kissing his husband in front of a dining table laden with food.
 He turns to the camera and says, “I’m not homophobic but do we have to have gay-kissing at dinner time?”
 This sets the tone for the entire ad.

 The advert continues to cover complaints ranging from attacks on disabled and black presenters to the derision of Paralympians.
 It ends on comedian and chat show host Mo Gilligan who hasn’t actually received a complaint; he winks to the camera.
 Channel 4 then instruct further complaints to be sent to a specific email address.

 The anticipation of more complaints is the icing on the cake.
 It taunts those who have previously complained and practically dares them to complain in vain again.

 The way they own criticism and stick their middle finger up at complaining viewers is ingenious.
 They’re comfortable with who they are, the values they promote, and they won’t flinch in the face of criticism.